 Over the years, there has been a continued interest in sustainability.
-This interest has impacted the construction and retrofitting of homes throughout the United States.
+This interest has impacted the construction and retrofitting of homes and condominiums in Long Beach and throughout the United States.
 New energy-efficient products and design elements make it possible for homeowners to leave behind a smaller carbon footprint.
 As the trend continues, many incentives become available to allow homeowners to take advantage of building, owning and selling a green home.

 Green features have become a major selling point for realtors and potential buyers.
 Get more details on the growth in sustainability homes and how sustainability may benefit homeowners today.